-To switch between the master branch and a new feature branch using Git, you can use the git checkout command followed by the name of the branch you want to switch to.
+To switch between the master branch and a new feature branch using Git, you can use the git checkout

-For example, to switch from the master branch to a new feature branch named new-feature, you would run the command git checkout new-feature.
+.
 This will change your working directory to the new feature branch and allow you to start working on it.

-Similarly, to switch back to the master branch, you can run the command git checkout master.
+.
 This will switch your working directory back to the master branch and allow you to continue working on the main codebase.

 It is important to note that any changes you have made in one branch will not carry over to another branch until you commit and push those changes.
 So be sure to commit your changes before switching branches to avoid losing any work.